xi10017/Granger-Causality/README.md

 ### 2. Configure Analysis
 Edit `confs.py` to match your analysis requirements:
-- Set `target_state` to the state you want to analyze
+- Set `response_var` to the response variable you want to analyze
 - Adjust `max_lags_to_test` as needed
 - Modify file patterns if needed